fun4seb/GitNotes/2021 ~ Winter/GEOG 260/GEOG260 - Week 2.md

         - Antarctic Circle = 66°33'48.4" S
     - **Meridians (Longitude):** W/E position (prime meridian is used)

-- This network of parallels and meridians is called the **graticule**, and locations can be expressed as...
+- This grid/network of parallels and meridians is called the **graticule**, and locations can be expressed as...
     - **DMS (degree, minutes, seconds)**
         - 15° = 1 hour or 60 minutes worth of rotation
     - **DD (decimal degrees)**